blorente/naylang-documentation/src/ast.md

 ### Pointers

 In the representation of the different parts of the abstract syntax, often a node has to reference other nodes in the tree.
 Since that memory management of tree nodes was not clear at the beginning of the project, a series of aliases were created to denote pointers to the different major classes of nodes available.
 These aliases are named `<Nodeclass>Ptr` (e.g. `ExpressionPtr`).
 For the current representation of the language, only three classes need these pointers specified: `Statement`, `Declaration` and `Expression`.
 These three classes of pointers give the perfect balance of specificity and generality to be able to express the necessary constructs in Grace.
-For instance, a variable declaration might want an `ExpressionPtr` as it's value field, while a method declaration might want `DeclarationPtr`s for it's formal parameters and high-level `StatementPtr`s for it's body.
+For instance, a variable declaration might want an `ExpressionPtr` as its value field, while a method declaration might want `DeclarationPtr`s for its formal parameters and high-level `StatementPtr`s for its body.

 Currently, the aliases are implemented as reference-counted pointers (`std::shared_ptr<>` [^sharedptrcpp]).
 However, as the project has moved towards a centralized tree manager (`GraceAST`), the possibility of making that class responsible for the memory of the nodes has arised.
 This would permit the aliases to switch to weak pointers [^weakptrcpp] or even raw pointers in their representation, probably reducing memory management overhead.